Revenue Crashed 40%+ This Month: The 72-Hour Triage and 90-Day Recovery Protocol for Operators Who Can't Wait

 Hi [Name],

-I wanted to reach out personally about an operational change on my end.
+I wanted to reach out personally about a change on my end.

 I’ve made some adjustments to my client roster and delivery structure to ensure I’m delivering my best work to the clients I’m committed to.